-1. Street Kids
+1. Kids on the Street

 Homelessness is a state in which tens of thousands of vulnerable children find themselves in Kenya.